shaefner-usgs/easy-web-forms/README.md

 ## Getting Started

-1. **Include** the php dependencies, configuration file (be sure to set the configuration parameters for your environment in conf/config.inc.php), css, and javascript:
+1. **Include** the php dependencies, configuration file, css and javascript (be sure to set the configuration parameters for your environment in conf/config.inc.php):

     ```php
     include_once 'lib/functions.inc.php';